Skip to main content

 Are special dietary meals provided?

 Yes!
 The university dining facility is experienced at accommodating special dietary needs.
-We work closely with the university dining staff to create a food allergy action plan to determine what accommodations can be made for specific student needs.
+We work closely with the university dining staff to create a food allergy action plan to determine what accommodations can be made for specific participant needs.

-Each year, children who have food allergies or special diets successfully attend DSP; however, we cannot guarantee an allergy-free environment given that the program takes place in many shared spaces and in an uncontrolled environment.
+Each year, participants who have food allergies or special diets successfully attend DSP; however, we cannot guarantee an allergy-free environment given that the program takes place in many shared spaces and in an uncontrolled environment.
 We welcome you to contact us to discuss specific concerns and determine if DSP is a good fit based on the participant's level of comfort and needs.

 What kind of activities will take place?